d12frosted/elpa-mirror/gnu/marginalia-readme.txt

   annotators by default and only activate the annotators on demand by invoking `marginalia-cycle'.

+  In order to disable an annotator permanently, the `marginalia-annotator-registry' can be modified.
+For example if you prefer to never see file annotations, you can delete all file annotators from the registry.

+  ┌────
+  │ (setq marginalia-annotator-registry
+  │       (assq-delete-all 'file marginalia-annotator-registry)) └────

-  In order to use the builtin annotators by default, you can use the following command.
+  To use the builtin annotators by default, you can run the following code.
 Replace `builtin' by `none' to disable annotators by default.

   ┌────
-  │ (defun marginalia-use-builtin ()
-  │   (interactive)
-  │   (mapc
-  │    (lambda (x)
+  │ (mapc (lambda (x)
-  │      (setcdr x (cons 'builtin (remq 'builtin (cdr x))))) │    marginalia-annotator-registry))
+  │ 	(setcdr x (cons 'builtin (remq 'builtin (cdr x))))) │       marginalia-annotator-registry)
   └────

-  If a completion category supports two annotators, you can toggle between those using this command.
+  As an alternative to `marginalia-cycle', if a completion category supports two annotators, you can toggle between them using the following command.

   ┌────
   │ (defun marginalia-toggle ()